Ayaka is a Cryo Sword DPS that relies on a Cryo Elemental Infusion to convert all her Normal and Charged Attacks from Physical DMG into Cryo DMG.

 |Elemental Skill (Kamisato Art: Hyouka)||Summons blooming ice to launch nearby opponents, dealing AoE Cryo DMG.||This Elemental Skill is mostly used for its utility – freezing enemies or applying Cryo to them and generating Cryo Elemental particles. |

-In terms of DMG, you don’t get all that much in the grand scheme of things.
+In terms of DMG, it’s substantial.
+You don’t get much mileage in the grand scheme of things, but it certainly adds up.

 |Elemental Burst (Kamisato Art: Soumetsu)||Summons forth a snowstorm with flawless poise, unleashing a Frostflake Seki no To that moves forward continuously. |